 - Technology isn’t going anywhere, and the demand for the technical skills necessary to build apps and websites will only continue to grow.

-- There’s an endless amount of platforms and systems out there.
+- There’s an endless number of platforms and systems out there.
 If you get bored of one, learn and transition to another.

 12. Launch a podcast

 If you like the sound of your own voice, consider recording it for a podcast.
-Podcasts are one of the best unique online business ideas with multiple monetisation options, similar to starting a blog.
+Podcasts are a great home business idea with multiple monetization options, similar to starting a blog.

 Here’s what you need to start your podcast: